Best Facial for Dry Skin: Hydration, Barrier Support, and Glow

 Written and reviewed with treatment safety in mind

-This guide is written for Nova Vita Esthetics and reviewed by Natalia against the studio service menu, client intake expectations, and conservative esthetics guidance.
+This guide is written for Nova Vita Aesthetics and reviewed by Natalia against the studio service menu, client intake expectations, and conservative esthetics guidance.
 Last reviewed: May 18, 2026.

 Provider experience